usamaejaz/what-the-duck/README.md

 What the duck?
 Do you really ducking need a feature list for this ducking simple extension?
 Ducking fine!
 - Replaces the F word with "duck"
 - Allows you to exclude specific sites
+- Shows the count of ducks in browser toolbar

 ## Browser support
 - Chrome